A JOURNEY THROUGH THE HOLY LAND

 BY JESÚS GIL AND EDUARDO GIL

 The 26 articles in “In the Footprints of Our Faith” offer religious, historical, and archaeological considerations about important sites in the Holy Land: Nazareth, Ein Karem, Bethlehem, Jerusalem, Jordan River, Cana, Capernaum, the Lake of Gennesaret, Bethany, Emmaus, and more.
-They have been written in hopes of helping readers personally “immerse” themselves in the Gospel, as St. Josemaria recommended, so that the Word of God may have a deep and lasting effect on their life.
+They have been written in hopes of helping each reader personally “immerse” in the Gospel, as St. Josemaria recommended, so that the Word of God may have a deep and lasting effect on the reader’s life.

 The publication has been edited for non-commercial and private use.
 The Saxum Foundation distributes it as a free e-book which can be downloaded in several electronic formats.
-It is currently available in:
+It is also available in:

 Choosing the most convenient service depends on the printing price, the country where it is printed (global shipping costs can be expensive), and the quantity of books ordered (some services offer discounts above 15 copies).
 For more information, you can write to us at firstname.lastname@example.org.

 Pumbo, based in the Netherlands and France, accepts global orders.
 It is the only company to offer both hardcover and paperback binding.
-The cost for each copy (up to 199 copies, VAT included) is 19.30 euros for paperback or 24.78 euros for hardcover.
-The shipping costs for 1 to 10 copies are around 5 to 10 euros for The Netherlands, Belgium and France, and around 30 euros for Italy.
+The cost for each copy (up to 199 copies, VAT included) is 18.77 euros for paperback or 23.41 euros for hardcover.
+The shipping costs for 1 to 10 copies are around 5 to 10 euros for the Netherlands, Belgium and France, and around 30 euros for Italy.
 Please, follow the link to order paperback or hardcover (no registration needed).

-Peecho, with headquarters in the Netherlands, has the capacity to make global shipments.
-The price for one copy is 47.18 euros, plus taxes and shipping fees.
+Peecho, headquartered in the Netherlands, can do global shipments.
+The price for one copy is 47.18 euros, plus taxes and shipping.
 They support several payment methods.
 The system offers discounts as the number of copies increases.
-Follow the link to find more information on how to order copies from them.
+Follow the link for more info on how to order copies from them.

-You Can Print, based in Italy and able to ship to locations all around the world.
-Cost per copy: 32.41 euros, plus VAT and shipping fees.
-Instructions: follow the link, sign up and ask for a budget [preventivo stampa] with the following characteristics: format 17×24; stampa a colori; 376 pagine; interno patinata opaca 100gr; copertina patinata opaca 300gr, plastificazione opaca; rilegatura cucito filorefe.
-You need to download the printing files [Copertina PDF 4 MB – Interno PDF 444 MB] and send them to You Can Print through www.wetransfer.com.
+You can print is based in Italy and able to ship to locations all around the world.
+Cost per copy: 31.12 euros, plus VAT and shipping fees.
+Instructions: follow the link, sign up and ask for a budget [preventivo stampa] with the following characteristics: format 17×24; stampa a colori; 360 pagine; interno patinata opaca 100gr; copertina patinata opaca 300gr, plastificazione opaca; rilegatura cucito filorefe.
+You need to download the printing files [Copertina PDF 2 MB – Interno PDF 424 MB] and send them to You can print through www.wetransfer.com.

-Other options: If you would like to order a number of copies, then Podiprint can be a good solution.
-With headquarters in Spain, Podiprint works in association with other services in Latin America.
+Other options: If you would like to order a number of copies, Podiprint can be a good solution.
+Based in Spain, Podiprint works in association with other services in Latin America.
 Their printing costs can be under 11 euros per copy from 20 copies (or under 19 euros per copy including global shipping).
 Orders have to be done through email@example.com.